WoungSub-Byun/icefirebear/README.md

 I want to become a Server/AI developer who develop services that everyone in the world can convieniently use.

 🌱 I’m currently learning ...
-Python, Django REST Framework, ML/DL
+Python, Back-end/Server, ML/DL

 ## Interest
  - ⛅ Back-end technologies such as Django, Nodejs, Koa etc.